 The legislative measures for combating financing of terrorism in India are contained in the Unlawful Activities (Prevention) Act, 1967 (UAPA).
-UAPA criminalizes terrorist acts and raising of funds for terrorist acts.
-The Unlawful Activities (Prevention) Amendment Bill, 2011 was introduced in Parliament in December 2011.
-The Bill was passed by both houses of Parliament in November/December 2012 and notified with effect from 1st February, 2013.
-The Bill amends the Unlawful Activities (Prevention) Act, 1967 to make it more effective in preventing unlawful activities, and meet commitments made to the Financial Action Task Force.
-The salient features of amendment made in the Act are listed below:
+UAPA

-- (1) Increase the period of declaration of an association as unlawful from two years to five years as specified under section 6; - (2) Amendment in Section 15 of the principal act with the purpose of enlarging the ambit of 'terrorist act' by incorporating the 'economic security' of the country and to protect the monetary stability of India by way of production or smuggling or circulation of high quality counterfeit Indian paper currency, coin or of any other material.
-The international/intergovernmental organizations have been covered explicitly; - (3) To bring the cohesiveness in the legal framework, the provision of section 16A is proposed to be brought as clause (d) after clause (c) of the section and the existing 16A is being deleted; - (4) Amendments made to explicitly criminalize high quality counterfeiting.
-All the nine Treaties annexed to the

-International Convention for the Suppression of the Financing of Terrorism (CFT) specifying various types of terrorist acts which constitute an offence are now to be listed in Second Schedule to this Act;

-- (5) Enlarging the scope of Section 17 of the Act relating to punishment for raising funds for terrorist act and include within its scope, raising of funds, both from legitimate or illegitimate sources, by a terrorist organization or by terrorist gang or by an individual terrorist; - (6) Insert new sections 22A, 22B and 22C in the Act to include within its scope, offences by companies societies or trusts and provide punishment therefor; - (7) Insert a new section 24 in the Act so as to enlarge the scope of proceeds of terrorism to include therein any property intended to be used for terrorism; and - (8) Insert sub-sections (3) to (5) in section 33 of the aforesaid Act to confer power upon the court by order to provide-

-- (i) for attachment or forfeiture of property equivalent to the counterfeit Indian currency involved in the offence, including the face value of such currency which are not defined to be of high quality but are part of the common seizure along with the high quality counterfeit Indian currency; - (ii) for attachment or forfeiture of property equivalent to or the value of the proceeds of terrorism involved in the offence; and - (iii) for confiscation of movable or immovable property on the basis of the material evidence where the trial cannot be concluded on account of the death of the accused or the accused being declared as a proclaimed offender or any other reason.
+- (1) Increase the period of declaration of an association as unlawful from two years to five years as specified under section 6; - (2) Amendment in Section 15 enlarging the ambit of 'terrorist act' by incorporating production or smuggling or circulation of high quality counterfeit Indian paper currency, coin or of any other material.
+Amendments made to explicitly criminalize high quality counterfeiting.
+All the nine Treaties annexed to the International Convention for the Suppression of the Financing of Terrorism (CFT) specifying various types of terrorist acts listed in Second Schedule to this Act; - (3) Raising funds for terrorist act to include raising of funds, both from legitimate or illegitimate sources, by a terrorist organization or by terrorist gang or by an individual terrorist; - (6) Offences by companies, societies or trusts brought in the ambit of the Act and punishments therefor provided for; - (7) Enlargement of the scope of proceeds of terrorism to include any property intended to be used for terrorism; and - (8) Insert sub-sections (3) to (5) in section 33 of the Act to confer power upon the court by order to provide for- - (i) attachment or forfeiture of property equivalent to the counterfeit Indian currency involved in the offence; - (ii) attachment or forfeiture of property equivalent to or the value of the proceeds of terrorism involved in the offence; and - (iii) confiscation of movable or immovable property on the basis of the material evidence where the trial cannot be concluded for various reasons.